 Networking Leads to Great Ideas

-I’m a member of BizConnect, the best networking group in Hampton Roads, Virginia, (nobody paid me to say that, it’s just the truth) and my business has grown as a direct result of my membership.
-Not only have I met great people (and landed clients), I’ve also had some great ideas.
+When I lived in Virginia, I was a member of BizConnect, the best networking group on the east coast. (nobody paid me to say that, it’s just the truth).
+My business has grew as a direct result of my membership.
+Not only did I meet great people (and landed clients), I also had some great ideas.

 At networking groups, you’re exposed to people from other businesses and other industries entirely.
 They know what you do and they can see it from an outsider’s perspective.